5 from 21 votes

 • Tomato Paste: Intensifies the tomato flavor and helps give the sauce that beautiful pink hue when combined with cream.

-• Heavy Cream: The key to that luscious, silky texture—blending with tomato for the signature “pink” color.
+• Heavy Cream: Like in my nduja pasta sauce recipe, this is the key to getting a luscious, silky texture, and it blends with tomato for the signature pink color.

-Making pink pasta sauce is simple, making it an easy go-to recipe.
+Making pink pasta sauce is an easy go-to dinner recipe.
 For a printable version, see the recipe card at the end of this post.

 onions in pan with wooden spoon- cooking.

-Step #1: Heat olive oil in large skillet over medium heat.
-Add onions and cook for 5 minutes or until onions are soft and translucent, stirring occasionally.
+1. Heat olive oil in large skillet over medium heat.
+Add onions and cook for 5 minutes, or until onions are soft and translucent, stirring occasionally.
 Add garlic and cook for an additional minute.

 Add the tomato passata to pan with onions.